tslateman/docs/docs/explanation/diataxis-framework-explained.md

 ### The Problem It Solves

-Traditional documentation often suffers from:
+Traditional documentation often suffers from a fundamental misalignment between what writers create and what users need.
+This manifests in two critical ways:

 **Purpose Confusion**

-- Tutorials that dive into reference details
-- How-to guides that attempt to teach concepts
-- Reference material mixed with opinions
-- Explanations interrupted by instructions
+Documentation frequently loses its way, with tutorials diving into exhaustive reference details that overwhelm learners, how-to guides attempting to teach fundamental concepts instead of focusing on task completion, reference material peppered with editorial opinions that obscure facts, and explanations constantly interrupted by step-by-step instructions that break the flow of understanding.

 **User Frustration**

-- "I just want to learn" → Overwhelmed by details
-- "I need to do X" → Buried in theory
-- "What does Y mean?" → Given instructions instead
-- "How does this work?" → Handed a manual
+This confusion creates a cascade of user frustrations.
+When someone arrives thinking "I just want to learn," they find themselves overwhelmed by implementation details they're not ready to understand.
+Users who need to accomplish a specific task—"I need to do X"—find themselves buried in theoretical discussions.
+Those seeking definitions—"What does Y mean?"—receive instructions instead of clarity.
+And readers trying to understand the bigger picture—"How does this work?"—are handed technical manuals when they need conceptual frameworks.

 ## The Four-Part Solution